Does God speak to us in multiple ways, including audibly?

 The Bible records many ways that God has spoken and can speak to people.
 The answer to this question will be based on two things:

-1) How does the Bible show God speaks?
+1) How does the Bible show that God speaks?

-2) Does God still speak the same way?
+2) Does God still speak the same way today?